nodemailer/nodemailer/README.md

         }else{
             console.log("Message sent: " + response.message);
         }
-        transport.close(); // shut down the connection pool, no more messages });
+        smtpTransport.close(); // shut down the connection pool, no more messages });

 See also the [examples folder](https://github.com/andris9/Nodemailer/tree/master/examples)